 Beyond Card Transactions

 While machine learning promises to dramatically curb card fraud, account-based transactions also require fraud protection.

 “Our machine learning solution will protect account-based payments as well,” said Rogers.
 “Frequently fraudsters are compromising cards and accounts at the same time, a scenario that can be more difficult to catch because criminals vary their activity in order to avoid detection.
 Machine learning will provide us with a platform that analyzes both types of fraud in a unified manner, allowing us to battle fraudsters more effectively on all fronts.”

 Rogers adds that detecting account-based fraud is becoming increasingly important in the age of real-time payments.

 “It used to be that all account-based payments went through the ACH network, which meant there was time to consider whether a transaction was fraudulent,” he said.
 “With new payment types and real-time channels going mainstream, monitoring these payments and their potential risk in real time is more important than ever.”

 He continued, “Remember also that MasterCard and Visa only offer chargeback rights for signature transactions.
 So PIN-based fraud detection is also a critical component to a successful fraud mitigation strategy.
 Credit unions need to closely watch all payment types in order to protect members well.
 Ultimately, our goal is to strengthen every payment that comes in and out of the credit union, and to safeguard member card and account data with an all-encompassing approach to security.”

-The post Machine Learning: Real-Time Fraud Detection Across Cards and Accounts appeared first on Insight Vault.
+The original article Machine Learning: Real-Time Fraud Detection Across Cards and Accounts can be found on Insight Vault.